Merrill Burchell, Car Insurance Writer

-Older cars are cheaper to insure than newer cars, all else being equal.
-An older vehicle is cheaper to insure mainly because older cars are less valuable, so an insurer won’t have to pay out as much in the event of a total loss.
+Yes, older cars are cheaper to insure than newer cars.
+An older vehicle is cheaper to insure because older cars are less valuable, so an insurer won’t have to pay out as much in the event of a total loss.
 Plus, once the car falls below a certain value, you may not have to pay for comprehensive and collision coverages to protect the car itself will actually cost more than they’re worth.
 You can drop these parts of your insurance altogether and save money.

 But a car’s age actually has less of an impact on insurance premiums than its make and model.
 If your older car is a popular model with thieves, has hard-to-find replacement parts, or is a luxury car or high-end sportscar, it could cost more to insure than a brand-new car of a different make and model.